A Multi-Wavelength Investigation of Dust and Stellar Mass Distributions in Galaxies: Insights from High-Resolution JWST Imaging: Results

 \subsubsection{PAH Emission Compactness and \texorpdfstring{$\mathrm{SFR_{IR}/SFR_{UV}}$}{SFR\_IR/SFR\_UV}}

-Lastly, correlation between the compactness ratio c\textsubscript{dust}/c\textsubscript{stellar} and SFR\textsubscript{IR}/SFR\textsubscript{UV} is investigated.
+Lastly, correlation between the compactness ratio c and SFR\textsubscript{IR}/SFR\textsubscript{UV} is investigated.
 SFR\textsubscript{IR}/SFR\textsubscript{UV} is an indicator of a galaxy's dustiness, with a higher value referring to a higher obscured star formation fraction.
 This ratio has been widely used as a tracer of dust content in galaxies, especially for those that are actively forming stars \citep{Wuyts11, Whitaker18, Inami22_alma}.

 The right panel of Fig.~\ref{fig:ssfr} illustrates the results obtained, where the calculations for $\mathrm{SFR_{IR}}/ \mathrm{SFR_{UV}}$ are same as aforementioned.
-To further investigate, we apply Spearman rank correlation to assess the correlation between the dust-to-stellar compactness ratio and UV-to-IR SFR ratio.
-Our analysis using non-parametric and parametric methods both reveal a lack of correlation.
+To further investigate, we employ Spearman rank correlation to examine the relationship between the dust-to-stellar compactness ratio and the UV-to-IR SFR ratio.
+The p-values obtained from this analysis are both below 0.05, as shown in the right panel of Fig.~\ref{fig:ssfr}, indicating a strong statistical significance in the correlation between $\mathrm{SFR_{IR}}/ \mathrm{SFR_{UV}}$ and $\mathrm{c_{dust}}/\mathrm{c_{stellar}}$.
 We implement a similar binning strategy as in Sec.~\ref{sec: ssfr} and calculate the median values and their corresponding errors for the low, medium, and high $\mathrm{SFR_{IR}}/\mathrm{SFR_{UV}}$ bins.